RubenRibeiro13/veeam-test-task/README.md

 - Result: The replica folder is also emptied.

 14. Performance and Stress
-- Use a source folder with large files (at least 100 MB) and/or a large number of files (at least 1000) and run the script.
+- Test: Use a source folder with large files (at least 100 MB) and/or a large number of files (at least 1000) and run the script.
 - Result: The script completes the synchronization successfully within a reasonable amount of time.

 15. Periodic Sync